 (Learn all about that here)

-Before you start, look at the “Boost Post” button on your Facebook Page.
-Though the button is easy to activate and functions well, it lacks specific ad options that save you money in the long run.
-Simply put: We don’t recommend using it.
+Before we start breaking it down, let’s talk about the “Boost Post” button next to your posts on your Facebook Page.
+Though the button is easy to activate and works fine, it lacks certain crucial ad options that save you money in the long run – so, we do not recommend it.

 In Ad Manager, click ‘Create Ad’.